52 Writing Tasks To Tackle During Mercury Retrograde: 2025 Guide

 How about taking some accountability for your actions?

-Maybe your laptop isn’t working properly because you haven’t updated it in three months, your travels plans are sidetracked because you were half paying attention when you booked your flights, and that contract needs a second look — well, maybe you were rushing through, reading it while you were on a zoom call.
+Maybe your laptop isn’t working properly because you haven’t updated it in three months, your travel plans are sidetracked because you were half paying attention when you booked your flights, and that contract needs a second look — well, maybe you were rushing through, reading it while you were on a zoom call

 It happens three, sometimes four times every year, and it's absolutely not something to fear.

-For creatives and business owners, look at Mercury Retrograde as an opportunity to REview, REvise, and REpurpose.
+Writers can look at Mercury Retrograde as an opportunity to REview, REevaluate, REvise, REfresh, and REpurpose.

 If you’re going with the flow in your writing, there’s a good chance you’ll find these revisiting-type tasks easy during retro season.

-All the “REs” are my favorite tasks.
-Especially with writing, because we’re taking and tweaking what’s already there.
-Which can spark fresh ideas, but there’s generally less tension at the page to create something new.
+All the “REs” are my favorite writing and editing tasks because I’m taking and tweaking what’s already there, which can spark fresh ideas, but there’s generally less tension at the page to create something new.

-While I might not want to start something fresh.
-When I review something old, though, I might have ideas for something new I want to create.
-I’ll grab that inspiration and ain to play with it later.
+While I might not want to start something fresh, when I review something old, though, I might have ideas for something new I want to create.
+I’ll grab that inspiration and play with it later.

 REview…